 1. short historical accounts

 3. molecular structure and physical-chemical properties relationship

 4. pollutants from petroleum, PCB’s, dioxins, pesticides, polymers, soaps and detergents

-5. abiotic transformations and degradation of chemical species through hydrolysis, oxidation, phototransformation and degradation processes: theromodynamic and kinetic aspects.
+5. abiotic transformations and degradation of chemical species through hydrolysis, oxidation, phototransformation: theromodynamic and kinetic aspects.

 6. chemistry of natural waters and water pollution

 7. chemistry of the atmosphere and pollution

 8. soil contamination